onedata/onedata-documentation/docs/admin-guide/oneprovider/installation/docker-compose.md

 * `oneprovider.subdomain` if `subdomainDelegation` == `true`
 * `oneprovider.domain` if `subdomainDelegation` == `false`.

-It assumed in
-the above example that some POSIX type storage is available under the directory `/mnt/data`.
+In the above example, it is assumed that a POSIX storage backend is available under the directory `/mnt/data`.
 To install the necessary Docker images on the machine run:

 ```sh
 docker compose -f /opt/onedata/oneprovider/docker-compose.yml pull